SOCIO-LEGAL STUDIES ASSOCIATION: ARCHIVES, 1972-2013

 Catalogue last updated: April 2021

 Administrative history: according to a statement of ethical practice in the Socio-Legal Studies Association's 1995 Directory of Members, socio-legal studies may be defined as embracing "disciplines and subjects concerned with the social effects of the law, legal processes, institutions and services".
 SLSA was established to promote and support the work of socio-legal scholars, to facilitate the regular exchange of ideas and information and to represent the socio-legal research interest in discussions with other bodies.

-SLSA grew out of an informal group of academics who met at annual conferences to discuss matters of interest.
+The SLSA grew out of an informal group of academics who met at annual conferences to discuss matters of interest.
 In 1988 it was decided that the group needed a higher profile, and a conference was arranged in Oxford which was attended by over 100 people.
 The success of the conference permitted another to be held in Edinburgh in 1989, at which the proposal was made to create a formal Association.
 A Steering Committee was set up to formally establish the SLSA at the 1990 conference in Bristol, using some funds from various law faculties and from the Nuffield Foundation.
 A newsletter was first published in March 1989; in 1990 an editor was appointed to produce a regular newsletter.

 Archival history: in 1997 an agreement was made between the Records of Legal Education Archivist and the Chairman of the SLSA to make regular deposits of SLSA archive material.
 A file detailing the arrangement is in the Records of Legal Education Project archives at RLEP 8/14.

 Accruals: further accruals are expected.